srmfx/Zicroram/README.md

     $ zicroram --add ~/Pictures ~/Music ~/Downloads

-After this the program will symlink the real path where the data was located to the newly created TMPFS mounted device allowing the user to call on his data as if it were still on the disk.
-The real data will be renamed to keep it safe from power blackouts and system crashes until either a --remove or --restore command is used.
+After doing this, the program will bind mount the real path where the data was located, targetting the newly created TMPFS mounted device, allowing the user to use his data in RAM as if it was still on the disk; The original data will be renamed to keep it safe.

-In case of system crash or power blackout, once your system reboots, data can be easily restored to real data path using
+In case of system crash or power blackout, as soon as your system reboots, data can be easily restored to it's original path using:

     $ zicroram --restore
-The above command will put the original files back in place where the symlinks were created.
+The above command will put the original files back in place, after umounting the bind mount.

 Many more commands can be found by typing: